SFU-CMPT-201/a3-pub/README.md

   `/home/cmpt201/units/02-tools/a4/hello`), rather than a relative path (e.g., `./hello`).
 A relative path is always relative to the current directory, so if you run `main` from a different directory, the OS won't be able to find the shared library.
-* Once these are all done, stop the recording and push all the files/directories, including `.record/` and `.nvim/`, for grading.
+* Once these are all done, stop the recording.

+## Submission

+Make sure you use git to push all the files/directories you created, including `.nvim/` and `.record/`, for grading.

-* As with previous assignments, make sure you run `a3-checker` to check if your work is ready for grading. `a3-checker` performs the following.
+As with previous assignments, make sure you run `a3-checker` to check if your work is ready for grading. `a3-checker` performs the following.
 * It checks if you have correct recording files.
 You will receive a 0 if this fails.
 * It checks if you have used `nvim` correctly.
 You will receive a 0 if this fails.
 * It flags if you have copied and pasted anything.
 You will receive a 0 if this fails.
 * It performs some basic checks for the tasks above.
 * Note that if a check fails, it does not always tell you why.
 You need to debug it by yourself and find out.
 * The checker is not a grader but if it says that everything is good and if you are done following the tutorial, you will get the full credit.
 * It is entirely *your responsibility* to run `a3-checker` before submitting your work.
 If you don't do it, you may get an unexpected grade.

 # Other Important Compiler Options